petereijgermans11/react-runningm8/fep3-projectopdracht-runningm8/docs/packages.md

 # Documentation and justification

-This app has been made with open source packages and software.\
+This PWA app has been made with open source packages and software.\
 Underneath is specified which packages and software has been used and why.

 ####main frameworks and packages